cdamyx/macros/README.md

 prompt user for path, save to registry.
 Use registry value for default path.

 ### saveAtmtToFolder
-Grab all attachments of emails in a particular Outlook folder and save them to a path
+Grab all attachments of emails in a particular Outlook folder and save them to a path.
+Trying to make more modular for everyone to use